 There is a very limited amount of time set for you to pursue a claim after a car accident.

 In most states, the statute of limitations is two years after the accident.

 And depending on the facts available, you may need to take action relatively quickly and file your claim as soon as possible.

 It is always best to contact an attorney as soon as you can so the attorney can ensure that your right to pursue a claim is properly protected.

 At Arrowhead Clinic, we specialize in treating Car Accident Injury victims in Georgia and South Carolina.

-Not only are we experts in treating the injuries associated with Car Accidents, by using Chiropractic and Medical Doctors, but we also take care to provide the proper documentation of injuries, detailed narratives and daily reports the insurance companies and Attorneys need for the proper resolution of your claim.
+They also take care to provide the proper documentation of injuries, detailed narratives, and daily reports the insurance companies and attorneys need for the proper resolution of your injury claim.